Genetic history of North Africa

-DNA studies of Iberomaurusian peoples at Taforalt, Morocco, dating to around 15,000 years ago have found them to have a distinctive Maghrebi ancestry related to Western Eurasian Cro-Magnon groups, formed from a mixture of Near Eastern and Ancestral North African (An ancient population that diverged from Sub-Saharan Africans around the same time as OoA humans and that isolated themselves in North Africa, clustering more with Eurasian groups than Sub-saharan groups) ancestry, which is still found as a part of the genome of modern Northwest Africans.
-It's also believed that this lineage branched off from the lineage leading to the OoA expansion.Later during the Neolithic, from around 7,500 years ago onwards, there was a migration into Northwest Africa of European Neolithic Farmers from the Iberian Peninsula (who had originated in Anatolia several thousand years prior), as well as pastoralists from the Levant, both of whom also significantly contributed to the ancestry of modern Northwest Africans.
+DNA studies of Iberomaurusian peoples at Taforalt, Morocco, dating to around 15,000 years ago have found them to have a distinctive Maghrebi ancestry, formed from a mixture of Near Eastern component (related to the Natufian culture) and an ancestral North African component (that diverged from Sub-Saharan Africans around the same time as the out of Africa population), which is widespread among early Holocene North Africans, and is still found as a part of the genome of modern Northwest Africans.
+Individuals from Takarkori cave in southern Libya, dating to 7,000 years ago, are in contrast primarily of ancestral North African ancestry.
+There is evidence of a small amount (few %) of gene flow from European western hunter-gatherers into some eastern Maghreb hunter-gatherers during the late Mesolithic-early Neolithic (c.
+8000 years ago).
+Later during the Neolithic, from around 7,500 years ago onwards, there was a migration into Northwest Africa of European Neolithic Farmers from the Iberian Peninsula (who had originated in Anatolia several thousand years prior), as well as pastoralists from the Levant, both of whom also significantly contributed to the ancestry of modern Northwest Africans.

-After migrating to North Africa in the 1st millennium BC, Semitic Phoenician settlers from the cities of Tyre and Sidon in the Levant established over 300 coastal colonies throughout the region (as well as the Iberian Peninsula, Sicily, Malta, Sardinia etc.) and built a powerful empire that controlled most of the region from the 8th century BC until the middle of the 2nd century BC.
+After migrating to North Africa in the 1st millennium BC, Semitic Phoenician settlers from the cities of Tyre, Arvad, Ekron and Sidon in the Levant established over 300 coastal colonies throughout the region (as well as the Iberian Peninsula, Sicily, Malta, Sardinia, Corsica etc.) and built a powerful empire that controlled most of the region from the 8th century BC until the middle of the 2nd century BC.

 In the 7th century AD, the region was conquered by Muslim Umayyad Arabs from the Arabian Peninsula.
-Under the relatively brief Arab-Umayyad conquest and the later arrival of nomadic Bedouin, Levantine Arabs and Arabized peoples from the Near East in Western Asia and the arrival of some Sephardi Jews and Iberian Muslims fleeing the Spanish Catholic Reconquista of Iberia, a partial population mix or fusion have taken place and have resulted in some genetic diversity among some North Africans.
-The trans-Saharan slave trade has resulted in increased levels of Sub-Saharan African ancestry in North Africans in Medieval and modern times relative to earlier periods.
+Under the relatively brief Arab-Umayyad conquest and the later arrival of nomadic Bedouin, Levantine Arabs and Arabized peoples from the Near East in Western Asia and the arrival of some Sephardi Jews and Iberian Muslims fleeing the Spanish Catholic Reconquista of Iberia, a partial population mix or fusion may have taken place and have resulted in some further genetic diversity among some North Africans, increasing the significant already long established West Asian input.
+The trans-Saharan slave trade which began in the 8th century AD has resulted in increased levels of Sub-Saharan African ancestry in North Africans in Medieval and modern times relative to earlier periods.